You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 • Programmatic resizing through resize_term(), both before and after calling initscr().

-• User-resizing and moving of windows, if we can get the mouse to work.
+• User-resizing and moving of windows.

 • Reserve a line at the top wherein the application title and close/full-screen/minimize buttons can go.
 The ripoffline() function may be useful here.